 \subsection{Ablation Study}

-\textbf{Frequency Configuration.} We evaluating the impact of five distinct frequency configuration modes on generated image quality: Low-Pass, Mini-Pass, Mid-Pass, High-Pass, and All-Pass.
+\textbf{Frequency Configuration.} We evaluate the impact of five distinct frequency configuration modes on generated image quality: Low-Pass, Mini-Pass, Mid-Pass, High-Pass, and without frequency conditioning.
 As presented in Table~\ref{tab:ablation}, the Low-Pass frequency configuration significantly outperforms other configurations on CLIP-I, DINO and LPIPS metrics, indicating its superior performance in preserving animal identity details such as fur textures, patterns, and coat colors.
 This is because low-frequency components capture the global structure and morphology essential for identity recognition, while high-frequency details can be effectively reconstructed by the diffusion model.
 In contrast, while High-Pass shows a slight advantage in semantic structure alignment (CLIP-T), its DINO and CLIP-I scores are notably lower, which is detrimental to the fine-grained restoration of individual animal characteristics.
-Therefore, we prioritize the Low-Pass DCT filtering configuration in AnimalBooth.

 \textbf{Projection Layer Design.} Table~\ref{tab:projection} compares different projection layer designs.
 Q-Former significantly outperforms alternatives, improving CLIP-I by 19.42 points and DINO by 44.61 points.
 This demonstrates Q-Former's effectiveness as a semantic bottleneck for identity-relevant features.